gencabreraa/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
-A Sample of my work
+A Sample of My Work
 ## About
 Hi, I'm Gen!
 I'm a results-driven Data Analyst with over 5 years of experience.
 Equipped with a Google Data Analytics Professional Certificate, I am passionate about collaborating with organizations aiming to leverage their data effectively;